20 Family Road Trips Under 10 Hours Away from Philly

 This is a must-see for kids and adults alike!
 Take a ferry boat right into the action or walk right up on a Cave of the Winds Tour.
-Check out nearby attractions in Buffalo, or, if you have passports, head over the border to Canada.
+Check out nearby attractions in Buffalo.
+Once COVID restrictions ease in Canada, you can head across the border with a passport.

 Boston is a great place to visit with kids, and not too long a drive!
-As an added bonus, you can find great things to do there using the Mommy Poppins Boston site.
-Check out Freedom Trail, The Public Garden, or check out a museum, like Boston Museum of Science.
+As an added bonus, you can find great things to do there by visiting the Mommy Poppins Boston site.
+Check out Freedom Trail, The Public Garden, or a museum like Boston Museum of Science.

 Assateague Island is a great place to take a vacation if you and your family love the outdoors.
 You'll see all kinds of wildlife on this trip, including wild horses!
 We've grouped this one together with Chincoteague Island because they've both got great beaches and wildlife.
 Check out the pony swim on Chincoteague Island for a really unique experience.